-Manuka Honey is a complex and highly active raw honey that is produced when worker bees gather nectar from the flowers of the native New Zealand Manuka tree.
-Extensive international research has been carried out on New Zealand Manuka Honey, specifically centred around its health benefits and high levels of antibacterial activity.
-It is the highly active levels in the Manuka honey that makes it so sought after.
+Manuka Honey is a complex and high strength raw honey that is produced when worker bees gather nectar from the flowers of the native New Zealand Manuka tree.
+Extensive international research has been carried out on New Zealand Manuka Honey, specifically centred around its health benefits and high levels of naturally occurring energy and strength.
+It is the high methylglyoxal levels in the Manuka honey that makes it so sought after.

 The most common Manuka Honey independent grading systems seen on labels include:

 Other numbers seen on labels that are understood to be grading systems are below.
 These are in fact, not grading systems but measurements of markers in the honey.
 Including:

 - MGO (Methylglyoxal)

 What do UMF™, MGO, BioActive, MGS, KFactor and NPA test and measure?